xk/node-threads-a-gogo/README.md

 ### .destroy( [ rudely ] )
 `thread.destroy( [0 (nicely) | 1 (rudely)] [, cb])` -> undefined

 Destroys the thread.
 If the first parameter is not provided or falsy or 0 (the default) the thread will keep running until both its nextTick/setImmediate queue and its pending `.eval()` jobs queue are empty.
 If it's truthy or 1 (rudely) the thread's event loop will exit as soon as possible, regardless.
 If a callback cb (optional) is provided, it will be called when the thread has been killed and completely destroyed, the cb will receive no arguments and the receiver (its 'this') points to the global object.
 If the thread is stuck in a while (1) ; or similar it won't end and currently tagg has no way around that.
-At least not yet.
-Pull requests are very much welcomed, just so you know.

 ### _on
 Ignore, don't touch that.
 The `_on` object holds the event listeners.